Color names

 #8080FF

-Spanish carmine is the color that is called Carmin (the Spanish word for "carmine") in the Guía de coloraciones (Guide to colorations) by Rosa Gallego and Juan Carlos Sanz, a color dictionary published in 2005 that is widely popular in the Hispanophone realm.
+Paolo Veronese green is the color that is called Verde Verones in the Guía de coloraciones (Guide to colorations) by Rosa Gallego and Juan Carlos Sanz, a color dictionary published in 2005 that is widely popular in the Hispanophone realm.
+Paolo Veronese green was a color formulated and used by the noted 16th-century Venetian artist Paolo Veronese.
+Paolo Veronese green began to be used as a color name in English sometime in the 1800s (exact year uncertain).
+Another name for this color is transparent oxide of chromium.

 Ochre, or ocher in American English, is a natural clay earth pigment, a mixture of ferric oxide and varying amounts of clay and sand.
 It ranges in colour from yellow to deep orange or brown.
 It is also the name of the colours produced by this pigment, especially a light brownish-yellow.
 A variant of ochre containing a large amount of hematite, or dehydrated iron oxide, has a reddish tint known as "red ochre" (or, in some dialects, ruddle).
 The word ochre also describes clays coloured with iron oxide derived during the extraction of tin and copper.